MandyMY/mandymy.github.io-src/README.md

 # mandymy.github.io-src
-This project hold the sources of Mandy's blog.
+This project holds the sources of Mandy's blog.